opentaps/open-climate-investing/book/Structuring-Portfolios.md

 ![Portfolio Optimization using BMG Factor Loadings](images/Portfolio_BMG_Optimization.png)

 Here are those oil companies and renewable stocks again.
-Let's say that you're managing against the Energy index.
+Let's say that you're managing against the Energy index--maybe you have an "Climate Transitions Energy Fund", or you're just the energy specialist in a team.

 What do you do?

 If you're a stock picker, you've probably already thought a lot about whether ConocoPhillips (COP) is better at a 6.89x EBITDA multiple or Chevron (CVX) better at a 8.9x EBITDA multiple.
 Now add the fact that ConocoPhillips (COP) has a BMG factor loading of 0.32 and Chevron has a BMG factor loading of 0.55 to your thought process.